tarsil/saffier/docs/test-client.md

 from saffier.testclient import DatabaseTestClient
 ```

+`SaffierTestClient` remains available as a compatibility alias, but
+`DatabaseTestClient` is the canonical import path.

 ### Parameters

 * **url** - The database url for your database.
 This can be in a string format or in a